AlexanderSkachkov/pyPLCn/README.md

 ## Description

-A very simple REST library to use variables in PLCnext AXC F 2152 PLC from Python.
+A simple REST library to use variables in PLCnext AXC F 2152 PLC from Python.

 ## Contributing